mozilla/application-services/docs/howtos/adding-a-new-component.md

 Run `cargo check -p <your_crate_name>` in the repository root to confirm that things are configured properly.
-This will also have the side-effect of updating `Cargo.lock` to contain your new crate.
+This will also have the side-effect of updating `Cargo.lock` to contain your new crate and its dependencies.

 ## The Kotlin Bindings